Home » A Buyer Brokerage Agreement

 Dear Phyllis,

-When my husband looked at the Buyer Brokerage Agreement, he was very confused because we contacted the seller’s agent.
-Basically, this agreement stated that we had to use the seller’s agent if we went ahead and purchased this home.
-This was never our intent as we have our own Realtor.
-When my husband called the seller’s agent, he told us that our agent could show us the home if we didn’t want to be locked into using him.
-But he was clear that he would not show us the home if we didn’t sign the agreement.
-I would think that with this home being on the market for nearly a month, the seller and their agent would want it sold.
-We haven’t bought a home in a long time, but isn’t the seller’s agent’s job to show their listing?
+When my husband called the seller’s agent, the agent explained that our Realtor could show us the home if we did not want to sign the agreement.
+However, he also stated that he would not show us the home unless we signed it.
+Since the home has been on the market for nearly a month, we expected the seller and their agent to want it sold.
+We have not bought a home in a long time, but isn’t it the seller’s agent’s job to show their own listing?
+Confused

 Dear Confused,